The 1960s: Making Lakes and Becoming Environmental

 The 1960s brought a redefining of engineering practice and the engineer’s mission.
 The term “environmental engineering” entered the professional vocabulary and became the subject of many papers and conferences.
 In a broader sense, the term was synonymous with civil engineering because it had always been the civil engineer’s job to control or improve the human environment.

-The shift to environmental engineering was not a difficult transition for Freese and Nichols.
-Pollution abatement, the public well-being and wise use of resources had been prime concerns since the firm’s founding.
+Freese and Nichols did not find the transition to environmental engineering difficult.
+Pollution abatement, public well-being and wise resource use had been prime concerns of the firm since its founding.

 Hawley Memorial Fund

-Twenty years after the death of Major John B. Hawley, Freese and Nichols honored the memory of the firm’s founder by establishing the John B. Hawley Memorial Fund of the Texas Section, American Society of Civil Engineers.
+Twenty years after Major John B. Hawley died, Simon Freese and Marvin Nichols honored the memory of the firm’s founder by establishing the John B. Hawley Memorial Fund of the Texas Section, American Society of Civil Engineers.
 Income from the initial fund and future contributions would be used to make annual awards for excellence in civil engineering practice.
 Texas ASCE still awards the annual Hawley Fellowship to this day.

 Marvin Nichols: A Friend, A Role Model, A Civil Engineer

 People were Marvin Nichols’ hobby, people from all stations of society.
-He invested a large portion of his time in building and maintaining friendships; and he seldom forgot a birthday or anniversary.
+He invested much of his time in building and maintaining friendships, and he seldom forgot a birthday or anniversary.

-Nichols was also a great role model for not only his younger professional colleagues but to the youths.
-He served 42 years at the Fort Worth Panther Boys Club, where he made substantial contributions to the club’s building and memorial funds, so the club could improve and expand its service to underprivileged youths.
+Nichols was also a great role model for not only his younger professional colleagues but also the youth.
+He served 42 years at the Fort Worth Panther Boys’ Club, where he made substantial contributions to the club’s building and memorial funds so the club could improve and expand its service to underprivileged youths.

-In 1964, Nichols received the highest honor given by the Texas Section-ASCE, the “Award of Honor” for outstanding service to his profession.
-He was the fourteenth Texas engineer to be so recognized in the Section’s fifty-year history.
-He went on to accumulate many more awards, honors and distinguishable dedications from various professional organizations.
+In 1964, Nichols received the highest honor given by the Texas Section of ASCE, the “Award of Honor” for outstanding service to his profession.
+He was the fourteenth Texas engineer to be recognized in the Section’s fifty-year history.
+He accumulated many more awards, honors and distinguishable dedications from various professional organizations.

 At 72, Nichols remained an active, enthusiastic and esteemed colleague.
 He would later be hospitalized, on his way to a meeting, and diagnosed with cancer.
 He continued to work from his hospital bed.
 Weeks later, Nichols passed away on April 10, 1969.
 People and publications throughout Texas, the Southwest and even internationally, paid their respects.

-Among his many accomplishments, what Marvin Nichols will be best remembered for is his influence on the development of water supplies to meet Texas’ present and future water needs.
+Among his many accomplishments, what Marvin Nichols will be best remembered for is his influence on developing water supplies to meet Texas’ present and future water needs.
 As the Fort Worth Star-Telegram wrote, “His death is a reminder to Fort Worth and Texas that they owe him a great deal for their comfort and prosperity now and in the years ahead.”